toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [Froop](https://github.com/happer64bit/froop) - Share file across network seamlessly and securely.
 * [gallery-dl](https://github.com/mikf/gallery-dl) - Gallery-dl is a command-line program to download image galleries and collections from several image hosting sites.
 * [github-dlr](https://github.com/rocktimsaikia/github-dlr) - Download individual files and folders from Github recursively.
+* [goop-cli](https://github.com/yojoecapital/goop-cli) - The Google Drive Push CLI is a simple tool for syncing files between a local directory and Google Drive.
 * [Jitter](https://github.com/kevspau/jitter) - A repository-oriented binary manager for Linux, Jitter searches through online repository (currently only on GitHub) for releases with .tar.gz, .tgz, .zip or .AppImage assets.
 * [lftp](https://lftp.yar.ru/) - "Sophisticated FTP/HTTP client, and a file transfer program supporting a number of network protocols"; support for bookmarks and mirroring features.
 * [lux](https://github.com/iawia002/lux) - Lux is a fast and simple video downloader built with Go.